petersid2022/master-thesis/notes.md

 Transformer decoding remains a highly costly and inefficient process in this regime.
 Since each new token depends on the past, many such transformer calls are required to sample a new sequence.
 Whilst transformers can be trained efficiently and in parallel on TPUs and GPUs, samples are typically drawn auto-regressively.
 For most applications, auto-regressive sampling (ArS) is highly memory bandwidth bound and thus cannot make effective use of modern accelerator hardware (Shazeer, 2019).
 A memory bound model call only generates a single token for every sequence in the batch, hence generating multiple tokens introduces a large amount of latency in any system which makes use of it.

                                 === Solution ===
 Speculative Sampling (SpS): an algorithm for accelerating transformer decoding by enabling the generation of multiple tokens from each transformer call.
-(SIMD)

                                === Algorithm ===
 [1] Generate a short draft of length K (draft model)